mpaperno/MSFSTouchPortalPlugin/README.md

   (eg. a throttle slider can both control the sim throttle and show the actual position when the throttle is moved with mouse/joystick/keyboard).
 * Completely configurable to request any variable or trigger any event supported by the connected simulator, including with custom extensions like MobiFlight.
 * Supports simulator system events (such as "flight loaded" or "sim started") as Touch Portal Events.
+* Set and read model-specific "Input Event" values (**new in plugin v1.5** and MSFS SU13).
 * Allows simultaneous usage from multiple networked Touch Portal devices.
-* Optional WASM (Web ASsembly Module) integration allows even greater expansion, with access to many variable types (including "Local" variables) and events/actions not normally accessible via SimConnect alone.
+* Optional WASM (Web ASseMbly) module integration allows even greater expansion, with access to many variable types and events/actions not normally accessible via SimConnect alone.
 * Categorized lists of all SimConnect Event IDs and Simulator Variables to choose from, custom imported from MSFS online documentation (exclusive feature!).
 * Integrates live HubHop data for activating thousands of available Input Events provided by the community (requires WASM integration).
 * Separate plugins available for MSFS 2020 and older sims supporting FS-X versions of SimConnect.

-## Documentation

-See the [Wiki](https://github.com/mpaperno/MSFSTouchPortalPlugin/wiki/) for guides, tips, and example [pages and buttons](https://github.com/mpaperno/MSFSTouchPortalPlugin/wiki/Pages-Buttons-and-Graphics) to get started with

-Auto-generated documentation on all actions, connectors, events, settings, and default included states can be found in [DOCUMENTATION.md](DOCUMENTATION.md).
+---
 ## Editions

 There are two separate plugins available here, one for MSFS 2020 (and eventually 2024), and another for "legacy" sims like FSX,